chhuang-one/sqxclib/doc/SqType.md

 ## 4 derived SqType (dynamic)

 This defines new structure that derived from SqType.
-If you want add members in derived SqType, you can use SqType.on_destroy callback function to release them.
+If you want add members in derived SqType, you can use SqType::on_destroy callback function to release them.

 ```c++
 // If you use C language, please use 'typedef' to give a struct type a new name.